top of page

 This step ensures that every action we take is aligned with your business strategy, not just the domain itself.

-2. Discreet Ownership Research
+2. Discrete Ownership Research

 We investigate the current owner, their history, and the domain’s transaction patterns.
-This allows us to understand motivations, likely responsiveness, and potential pricing benchmarks—all without revealing your identity prematurely.
+This allows us to understand motivations, likely responsiveness, and potential pricing benchmarks - all without revealing your identity prematurely.

 3. Private Outreach